History of Canadian animation: National Film Board

 The National Film Board of Canada was organized in 1939, under the leadership of John Grierson.
-Grierson initially contracted the Walt Disney Company for $20,000 to make five films (Stop That Tank!, The Thrifty Pig, 7 Wise Dwarfs, and Donald's Decision) for the war effort and selling war bonds.
+Grierson initially contracted the Walt Disney Company for $20,000 to make four films (Stop That Tank!, The Thrifty Pig, 7 Wise Dwarfs, and Donald's Decision) for the war effort and selling war bonds.
 The NFB held the distribution rights for these films until 1945.
 Philip Ragan, an American animator, was hired as part of the agreement with the National War Finance Committee and Ragan produced over thirty films.
 The NFB did not have an internal animation department until Grierson brought Norman McLaren to Canada in 1941, and produced Mail Early, his first film there.
 McLaren requested workers in 1942, and hired from École des beaux-arts de Montréal and OCAD University.
 The department, Studio A, became an official unit in January 1943.
 By 1945, 35 of the 335 films produced by the NFB were from the animation unit.

 Jim Mackay replaced McLaren as animation director in 1945.
 Wolf Koenig, Colin Low, and Robert Verrall joined that year.
 Mackay's Teeth Are to Keep was praised by Stephen Bosustow, co-founder of United Productions of America, as "one of the freshest, best pictures of its kind that we have ever had the pleasure of seeing".
 The NFB experimented with cel animation in the 1940s with Auprès de ma blonde, Good-Bye Mr. Gyp, and Bid It Up Sucker, but animators were still using paper cutout animation following World War II.